Selected departures from April to October 2019

 After a short stop in Njeguši we continue to Cetinje, the old royal capital of Montenegro and the first official capital city after Montenegro’s recognition as an independent country in 1878.
 What’s interesting about Montenegro’s intriguing ‘second city’ is that it retains a village feel, nestled within a green vale surrounded by rocky mountains, yet it boasts some of the country’s most important sights.
 These include the pretty Blue Palace which, despite Cetinje passing the capital city baton to Podgorica in 1946, is still used as the President’s main residence, and the Royal Palace of King Nikola, which served as the seat of the Montenegrin royal family between 1867 and 1926.
 Elegant mansions and tiny cottages sit side by side to illustrate this contrast between rustic and regal.

-A tour of the russet-red Royal Palace of King Nikola – which is now a museum with the Crown Jewels of Montenegro as its showpiece – precedes free time in the city, which you could spend walking neat-as-a-pin Main Street lined with quaint pastel-coloured houses, admiring the stoic stone complex of St Peter's Monastery or visiting the four museums that form the National Museum of Montenegro.
+A tour of the russet-red Royal Palace of King Nikola – which is now a museum with the Crown Jewels of Montenegro as its showpiece – precedes free time in the city, which you could spend walking neat-asa- pin Main Street lined with quaint pastel-coloured houses, admiring the stoic stone complex of St Peter’s Monastery or visiting the four museums that form the National Museum of Montenegro.
+After a tasting of local mountain produce including honey, ham, cheese – the local variety distinctively flavoured by the wooden ‘kaca’ pot in which it’s aged – and a delicious doughnut-style dish that’s typical of the region, we return to our hotel in Budva.

 We make the short journey from Budva to the resplendent Bay of Kotor, which winds inland from the Adriatic, flanked by the limestone peaks of Mount Lovćen.
 The shores of this picture-perfect bay, which is a protected UNESCO World Heritage site, are dotted with sleepy fishing villages and charming old towns, and Kotor makes an ideal first stop.
 This moated town is one of the many fortified coastal towns in Montenegro showing Roman influences, with Romanesque churches scattered around its medieval marble-pathed maze, including Kotor cathedral with its imposing twin towers.
 We can also see reminders of four centuries spent as part of the Venetian empire, including a Venetian fortification system – featuring stone-carved ‘Lions of Venice’ – to defend the city from the sea.
 Enclosed by four gates, which punctuate the ancient city walls as they climb steadily up the craggy mountainside, Kotor is impressively well-protected!